Viking raids in the Rhineland: Raid of Autumn 883

 The news of Godfrid's successes in the Rhineland and his acquisition of Frisia attracted other Vikings from Denmark.
 In autumn 883 they landed in Frisia, rowed up the Rhine with Godfrid's consent and set up camp near Duisburg.
 Once again, they devastated numerous villages that had just been rebuilt.
 The people of Cologne had previously strengthened their walls and were spared this time.
 When the Vikings passed by, Cologne's churches and monasteries were still charred ruins.

 That year, the Vikings withdrew from the Middle Rhine and settled permanently on the Lower Rhine.
 They occupied Xanten and Duisburg and made small raids from there into the surrounding area, especially the region of Xanten and the Ruhrgebiet.

 884 Frankish campaign against the Vikings

-In 884, a body of troops led by Count Henry of Babenberg succeeded in recapturing Duisburg, and the Vikings withdrew from the rest of the Lower Rhine region in return for more payments.
+In 884, a body of troops led by Henry, Margrave of the Franks of Babenberg succeeded in recapturing Duisburg, and the Vikings withdrew from the rest of the Lower Rhine region in return for more payments.
+Henry defeated most Vikings in East Francia by 885, but then died in the Viking Siege of Paris (885–886).